Borden Grammar School: Old Bordenian Association

-The Old Bordenian Association (OBA) is a registered educational charity (registered in England and Wales number 1209591).
-The charity draws its membership from past pupils and staff of Borden Grammar School.
+The Old Bordenian Association (OBA) is a charitable association, open to all former pupils and staff of Borden Grammar School.

 The OBA was established in 1912 and re-established in 1925, following a period of abeyance during the First World War.
 The Association's badge is similar to the School badge, but with three crescents on a maroon rather than blue background.

-The Association supports the School financially, by fund-raising for extra-curricular enrichment, and practically with the skillset of its membership.
+The Association supports the School financially by funding extra-curricular enrichment, and practically with the skillset of its membership.
 In recent years, the OBA has provided a minibus for the School, and contributed toward the costs of refurbishing the school's Barrow Library and the foundation of a well-being garden, in addition to offering career mentoring to current pupils and recent leavers.

 The OBA has long honoured the memory of the School's military casualties.
 In 1931, a brick-and-timber sports pavilion was constructed and dedicated to the fallen Old Bordenians of the First World War; this was replaced by a modern brick building, which was rededicated in 2004.
 The School's clock tower was unveiled in 1949, and commemorates the fallen Old Bordenians of the Second World War.
 In 2011, the OBA funded two war memorials that record the names of all those Old Bordenians who fell in armed conflict in the Twentieth Century.
 Since then, wooden plaques have been placed over the entrances to individual classrooms within the School and commemorate the names of the Old Bordenians killed in the First World War.
 The OBA formerly held a Remembrance Service on the Saturday closest to Remembrance Sunday, honouring all those Old Bordenians who have lost their lives in the armed conflicts of the Twentieth Century.
 Since 2020, the OBA has joined with the school to hold a combined Remembrance Service on the school day closest to Armistice Day.

 The Association's annual journal, The Maroon, was first published in 1937 and replaced by a website, the eMaroon in 2009.
 The origin of the name ‘Maroon’ is unclear: the first edition of the magazine suggests that it might have been derived from a signal rocket of that name, used to summon crew or assistance, or simply from the colour that was already in use by the Association.

 The OBA holds an annual reunion dinner each spring, held inside the Old Hall.
 The OBA maintains the Old Bordenian Football Club and retains a strong association with the Sittingbourne Hockey Club (formerly the Old Bordenian Hockey Club), which has a clubhouse and pitch onsite.